Jobs help urged as BAE Systems set to announce cuts

 “The Government must come forward urgently with a clear plan to secure these jobs at BAE, as well as a proper defence industrial strategy to give the industry the certainty that it needs.”

-The Prime Minister’s official spokesman told a Westminster media briefing: “No announcement has been made from the company, so I think it would be wrong for me to pre-empt any announcement.
+The Prime Minister’s official spokesman told a Westminster media briefing on Monday: “No announcement has been made from the company, so I think it would be wrong for me to pre-empt any announcement.

 “What I would say is we do have a long track record of working with BAE Systems and its workers and we will continue to do so.”